 completed an advanced Master of Laws degree, through the University of

-Alabama, Tusacaloosa, in Taxation law.
-In this program Gene focused on
+Alabama, Tusacaloosa, in Tax law.
+In this program Gene focused on estate

 Gene is committed to Oklahoma and his community.

 Gene is a member in good standing of the Oklahoma Bar Association, Tulsa

 County Bar Association, and the Creek County Bar Association.
 He serves

 on the board of the Creek County Bar as secretary.
 Gene also is a member